-Note: Cross listed as AIS 130 Transfer acceptability: CSU; UC
+Note: Cross listed as AIS 130

 Emphasis given to prehistoric cultural traditions of the Eastern Woodlands, Central Plains, Far Western United States, and Canada.
 Special concern for archaeological problems, reconstruction of these traditions and cultural changes.

 ANTH 135 Magic and Folk Religions